 Image credit: Medi Deli Market's Olives at The Parnell Markets | Instagram

 The Parnell Markets at Buono opened after La Cigale weekend farmers markets closed in 2021 (RIP), from the team at Buono in 2022.
 Grab a coffee and stock up on fruit, veggies, meat, flowers, cheese and other deli produce (we’re looking at you, Mediterranean Deli’s olive selection by the ladle-full).
-Rain or shine, this is the perfect place to stock up on your favourite weekend treats.
+Rain or shine, this is the perfect place to stock up on your favourite weekend treats and is hands-down one of the best food markets Auckland has on offer.

 When: Saturdays 8am-1pm